TUITION & FEES

 An Episcopal education is an investment in your child’s future.
 We realize, however, that education costs are a significant financial commitment.
-For this reason, the school provides need-based financial aid for qualifying students.
+For this reason, the school provides need-based financial aid for qualifying students in Pre-K 3 thru Grade 12.

 In order to determine each family's need, Episcopal utilizes the School and Student Service Application (SSS) for Financial Aid.
 Admission to Episcopal is need-blind, which means that a student's financial situation does not influence the admission decision.

 2021-2022 Financial Aid Applications

 To apply for financial aid online, go to the School and Student Service Application (SSS) website.
 Episcopal's SSS code numbers for each campus are: Beaches Campus - 1523, Munnerlyn Campus - 3037, and St. Mark's Campus - 6728.
 Additional details are provided in the FAQ below.

 - APPLICATION DEADLINE: January 15, 2021